mgrebenets/mgrebenets.github.io/_posts/2014-05-29-share-xcode-schemes.md

             └── xcschememanagement.plist
 {% endhighlight %}

-Notice how the `kartoteka-reloaded.xcsheme` moved from user data folder to shared data folder.
+Notice how the `kartoteka-reloaded.xcscheme` moved from user data folder to shared data folder.
 This is basically what makes scheme a shared one.

 The general practice for Xcode projects `.gitignore` file is to ignore user data